Phoenix Auto Accident Law Firm for Clients Throughout Arizona

 In Arizona, car accident lawsuits (brought by an injured plaintiff against one or more negligent defendants) are rather common — reflecting the relatively high frequency of motor vehicle accidents in the state overall, and to an extent, indicative of the significant, potentially life-altering damage that a car can inflict upon the victim.
 According to a recent report conducted by the Arizona Department of Transportation, for example, there were 126,845 total motor vehicle crashes in the state of Arizona for 2016, with 962 fatalities and 56,636 injuries.
-Causes of injury were varied, with a significant proportion of accidents accounted for by driver intoxication, among many other factors.
+Causes of injury were varied, with a significant proportion of accidents accounted for by drunk driving, amonkklklg many other factors.
 If you have been injured due to the fault of another — whether a driver, manufacturer, or public/private landowner — you may be entitled to recover damages to compensate you for your injuries, pursuant to Arizona law.
 It’s not always easy to understand whether you have an actionable accident injury claim, however.
-What may seem to be a dead-end claim to the layperson may actually be worth litigating.
-A skilled Phoenix car accident lawyer will be able to assess your injury claims and determine whether you have an actionable claim through which you can recover.
+What may seem to be a dead-end claim actually be worth taking to court.
+An experienced Phoenix auto accident law firm will be able to assess your injury claims and determine whether you have an actionable claim through which you can recover.

 For example, suppose that you are injured in what first appears to be a straightforward car accident lawsuit.
 The defendant-driver injured you in a rear-ending incident at a stop sign.
 Further investigation reveals that your airbag failed to deploy, thus resulting in injuries that could have otherwise been prevented.
 Your case may therefore involve multiple defendants, including the airbag manufacturer, and may involve product defect claims, too.
-An experienced Phoenix car accident attorney will parse the incident and your various claims and help you move forward with an effective legal strategy.
+An experienced Phoenix car accident lawyer will review the accident information and help you move forward with an effective legal strategy.

 ARIZONA CAR ACCIDENT STATISTICS